jimsyyap/nvim/README.md

 ## TODO

-- text.lua seems to be culprit modifiable error
 - upon update, getting error, colorscheme not found. reinstall lazynvim, adding old configs step at a time
 - missing droids could be in gitsigns.nvim.
 See https://www.lazyvim.org/plugins/editor
 - left sidebar with numbers too wide?
 How to fix (actually, not so bad)